finbourne/lusid-sdk-java/sdk/docs/SystemConfigurationApi.md

     SystemConfigurationApi apiInstance = new SystemConfigurationApi(defaultClient);
     String source = "source_example"; // String | The source for which to retrieve transaction configurations OffsetDateTime asAt = OffsetDateTime.now(); // OffsetDateTime | The asAt datetime at which to retrieve the transaction configurations.
 Defaults to returning the latest version of the transaction configurations if not specified. try {
-      TransactionSetConfigurationData result = apiInstance.getTransactionConfigurationSource(source, asAt);
+      TransactionSetConfigurationData result = apiInstance.getTransactionConfigurationSource(source)
+            .asAt(asAt)
+            .execute();
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling SystemConfigurationApi#getTransactionConfigurationSource");